How to Change a Tire in 7 Easy Steps

 I cannot stress this enough.
 Don’t stop in the middle of the road or pull over anywhere you feel nervous.
 It’s important to change the tire ASAP, but you can drive a few miles before you damage the metal on the wheel.

 Wherever you stop, make sure the ground is level.
-Changing a flat tire on uneven ground can be a tricky experience, and chasing a rogue tire down the street just adds to your already spoiled day.
+Changing a flat tire on uneven ground can be a tricky experience.
+Chasing a rogue tire down the street just adds to your already spoiled day.

 Step 2: Find Your Tools